metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 ﻿MetalTracker for Z1M1
-Version 0.1.5
+Version 0.1.6

 MENU
 ----

 File
-  New       -> Create a new tracking session
+  New       -> Create a new tracking session.
+               Allows you to define various Z1M1 flags.
+When the new session is created, any currently tracked data will be reset.
-  Open      -> Open a previously saved tracking session Save      -> Save the current tracking session
+  Open      -> Open a previously saved tracking session.
+  Save      -> Save the current tracking session.
-  Save As   -> Save current tracking session to a new file Exit      -> Close the tracker application
+  Save As   -> Save current tracking session to a new file.
+  Exit      -> Close the tracker application.

 Session
-  Flags     -> View/edit flags for current session
+  Flags     -> View/edit flags for current session.
+               Allows you to view or change various Z1M1 flags.
+Changing a mirrored flag will mirror any tracked data.
+Changing other flags will not affect currently tracked data.
-  Log       -> Session log will tell you where all major items and exits are located Reset     -> Reset (clear) tracked data for current session
+  Log       -> Session log will tell you where all major items and exits are located.
+  Reset     -> Reset (clear) tracked data for current session.

 Co-Op
   Connect   -> Open the co-op client window where you can connect to the co-op server.
 Once you are connected, you can close the window if desired.